rakutentech/mobile-sdk-guidelines/android-sdk-development-guidelines.md

     * Rationale: encoding version information (e.g. alpha/core/stable) in the repository breaks links and integration when a module changes
     * Exceptions: existing modules that already carry additional information in the repository name & renaming would break too many existing integrations.
 * MUST NOT restrict read access to source code repositories unnecessarily
-* For internally hosted code in gitpub → add the gitpub user mailing list with read access
+* For internally hosted code → add the appropriate mailing list with read access
-* For open source projects → public repo on github
+* For open source projects → public repo on GitHub

 ### Build
 * MUST use [gradle](https://docs.gradle.org/current/userguide/userguide.html) with [gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) to build Android library or Java library